-PFDs are intended to help you save your own life; you and your passengers should wear a PFD whenever boating.
-It is especially important that children, handicapped people and non-swimmers wear a PFD at all times.
-Make certain you know how to use PFDs.
-Try it on and make adjustments for a comfortable fit and show children how to properly put on a PFD.
-There are three types of acceptable PFDs to wear and one type used for throwing in emergency situations.
+PFDs are intended to help save lives.
+Therefore, you and your passengers should wear a PFD whenever boating.
+It is especially important that children and non-swimmers wear a PFD at all times.
+Make certain all passengers know how to put on and properly adjust their PFDs.
+Also, selecting the proper type PFD for your kind of outing helps ensure your time on the water can be the safest possible.
+There are four types of PFDs to wear and one type used for throwing in emergency situations.